Rules and explanations

 A question about the Orange Social Venture Prize ?
 Want to know more about our terms and conditions?
 Need to contact us?
 Find all the answers to your questions.

-Social entrepreneurship is about creating a viable business activity to meet social and environmental needs (access to healthcare, education, energy, employment, agricultural information etc).
-Basically, it’s entrepreneurship, but with the central goal of having a positive social impact.
+Social entrepreneurship is the use of creative, innovative economic approaches to develop projects and organizations to meet social and environmental needs (access to healthcare, education, energy, employment, agricultural, information, and so on).
+Basically, it’s entrepreneurship, but with the central goal of having a social and/or environmental business impact rather than simply business impact.

-The Orange Social Venture Prize is awarded to three entrepreneurs or start-ups created less than three years ago.
-The winners offer high-tech solutions (mobile or internet) to meet the needs of the poorest populations in Africa and the Middle East.
-The award embodies the Group’s values and commitments in the MEA region.
+The Orange Social Venture Prize rewards projects or start-ups created less than three years ago that offer high-tech solutions based on mobiles or the Internet to meet the needs of the populations in Africa and the Middle-East.
+The Award embodies the Group’s values and commitments in the MEA region.

-These are the change agents who identify a social need and are entrepreneurial in the way they create solutions and organisations to respond to it.
-They are often passionate, creative, risk-taking, and leaders in society
+They are people who identify a social need and use entrepreneurial approaches to create projects and organizations.
+They are often passionate, creative and like risk-taking.

 Entrepreneurs over the age of 21 and start-ups operating for less than three years can qualify for the Prize.
 There are no nationality requirements.
-The projects must be implemented in one of the following countries in which Orange operates in Africa and the Middle East, and listed in the Contest Rules.
-The eligible countries are: Botswana, Burkina Faso, Cameroon, Cote d’Ivoire, Egypt, Guinea, Guinea-Bissau, Jordan, Liberia, Madagascar, Mali, Morocco, Central African Republic, Senegal, Sierra Leone and Tunisia.
+The projects must be implemented in one of the following countries in which Orange operates in Africa and the Middle-East, and listed in the Contest Rules.
+The eligible countries are: Botswana, Burkina Faso, Cameroon, Central African Republic, Côte d’Ivoire, Democratic Republic of Congo, Egypt, Guinea Bissau, Guinea Conakry, Jordan, Liberia, Madagascar, Mali, Morocco, Senegal, Sierra Leone and Tunisia.

-The national and international juries are made up of members who are all professionals working in the ICT, innovation or development sectors, mainly in Africa and the Middle East.
-This year, the International Grand Jury will be chaired by Cheik Tidiane Mbaye, ex CEO of Sonatel (Senegal).
+The juries are made up of members who are all professionals working in the ICT, innovation or development sectors, mainly in Africa and the Middle-East.

 The jury will consider the social and environmental impact of the projects, their degree of innovation, the possibility of expanding the product or service to several countries and the financial viability and feasibility of the projects submitted.